-All companies that earn 5% or more of revenues from the exploration, extraction, refinement, distribution, supply and retailing of fossil fuels.
+All companies that earn 5% or more of revenues from the exploration, extraction, refinement, distribution, supply and retailing of fossil fuels. responsible investment strategies, where there are no suitable socially responsible derivatives available, we may use derivatives over broad market indices.
+Factors we consider for suitability include the derivative's underlying exposure, liquidity, and trading costs.

-Directly held share investments deriving 33% or more revenue from services to the fossil fuel sector.
+• Directly held share investments deriving 33% or more revenue from services to the fossil fuel sector.